It Begins: Joe Biden Meets with Vladimir Putin in Geneva

 Putin and Biden spoke briefly to the press at the top of the meeting with the help of an interpreter, but the audio was very poor.

-“I know you’ve been on a long journey and have a lot of work,” Putin said, according to CNN.
+“I know you’ve been on a long journey and have a lot of work,” Putin said.
 “Still the U.S. and Russia and U.S. relations have a lot of issues accumulated that require the highest level meeting and I hope our meeting will be productive.”

+“As I said outside, I think it’s always better to meet face-to-face,” Biden said, noting the importance of finding areas of “mutual interests” between the two countries.

+As reporters from both Russia and the United States struggled for position during the meeting, Biden paused and looked at his notes, but did not continue speaking.

+At one point, the president grinned as the chaos in the press scrum continued.

-One American reporter asked Biden if he could trust Putin and the president looked at her and nodded.
+One American reporter said she asked Biden if he could trust Putin and the president looked at her and nodded.

 A White House official immediately clarified on social media that Biden was not responding to any particular question.